lealre/madr-fastapi/README.md

 It is built using the FastAPI framework, with [Pydantic](https://docs.pydantic.dev/latest/) responsible for data validation.
 It uses a PostgreSQL database, and [SQLAlchemy](https://www.sqlalchemy.org/) is used for ORM, with [Alembic](https://alembic.sqlalchemy.org/en/latest/) handling database migrations during the development process.

-It uses JWT authorization and authentication for the operations of creating, updating, and deleting records.
+JWT (JSON Web Token) is used as a Bearer token for authorization and authentication in API operations, such as creating, updating, and deleting records.
+The JWT is included in the Authorization header of HTTP requests as a Bearer token.

 The tests have 100% coverage in the `src` folder using [pytest](https://docs.pytest.org/en/stable/) and [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/).
 It also uses [factory-boy](https://factoryboy.readthedocs.io/en/stable/) to handle massive creation of models, [freezegun](https://github.com/spulec/freezegun) to test token expiration, and [testcontainers](https://testcontainers.com/guides/getting-started-with-testcontainers-for-python/) to build a PostgreSQL instance during tests.